Unofficial-Extend-Project-Mirror/openfoam-extend-swak4Foam-dev/README.md

 ```

 where `<branchname>` is an easily identifiable name that makes the
-purpose of the branch clear (for instance `bugfixWrongRandomFunction` or
+purpose of the branch clear (for instance `hotfix/WrongRandomFunction`
-`featureHyperbolicFunctions`).
-Don't work on the `default` branch or any
+or `feature/HyperbolicFunctions`).
+Don't work on the `default` branch or
-other branches that are not "yours".
+any other branches that are not "yours".
 Such contributions will not be
 merged

 Once development on the branch is finished export the relevant